OMN vs NAM Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for ICC CWC League 2 Match

 All-rounders

-Zeeshan Maqsood has been bowling magnificently in the ICC CWC League 2, picking up 29 wickets.
-On the batting front, he has chipped in with 429 runs.
+Zeeshan Maqsood has been superb with both the bat and ball in the ICC CWC League 2.
+He has mustered 487 runs in addition to taking 32 scalps.

-Aqib Ilyas has smashed 733 runs, including two hundreds and five half-centuries, in the ICC CWC League 2.
-He has also taken 17 wickets.
+JJ Smit was the star in the last game as he took a fifer.
+Overall, he has taken 15 wickets and accumulated 171 runs in the tournament.

 Bowler